Happy to You: Release and promotion

 The promotional single "Devil's Work" debuted on Zane Lowe's BBC Radio 1 on 6 December 2011, and was subsequently offered as a free download.
 The band announced on 20 December 2011 that their second studio album would be titled Happy to You, with a release date set for the week of 26 March 2012.

 The album's lead single "Paddling Out" premiered on Spin magazine's website on 19 January 2012, before its digital release on 23 January.
 Another song from the album, "Black Tin Box" (a collaboration with Swedish singer Lykke Li), premiered on Pitchfork on 24 January 2012.
 Happy to You was released on iTunes on 13 March 2012, 13 days ahead of the original 26 March release date.

 "The Wave" was released as the album's second single on 14 May 2012.
 The accompanying video premiered on 15 March and was once again directed by Swedish director Andreas Nilsson, who also worked on the video for "Paddling Out".
 Both videos form together a unified story about a group of unfortunate humans who were abducted to space in an experiment to create a perfect human named Jean Noel.
-After some pretty brutal chainsaw surgery that is performed on the latest abductee, the spaceship seemingly manned by Rococo-era twins crashes to Earth and that is where the story of the second video starts.
+After some pretty brutal chainsaw surgery that is performed on the latest abductee, the spaceship seemingly crewed by Rococo-era twins crashes to Earth and that is where the story of the second video starts.